Legionella detection and prevention for businesses

-Legionella is a bacteria that causes a serious type of Pneumonia, called Legionnaires disease caused by the bacteria living in the water.
+Legionella is a bacteria that causes a severe type of Pneumonia called Legionnaires disease caused by the bacteria living in the water.
 People can become sick when inhaling the bacteria, which can grow in different systems using water within your premises – where water is stagnant for long periods of time.

-For example the airconditioning unit.
-That’s why it’s important to have both a plan in place to detect Legionella, as well as preventing the bacteria.
+For example, the air conditioning unit.
+That’s why it’s essential to have a plan in place to detect Legionella, as well as preventing the bacteria.

 Where can Legionella grow and spread?